Sales Skills That Matter

 Whatever your business, it all comes down to one thing – selling.
 You are either selling product, selling services or selling yourself and your expertise.
-Within that sales spectrum, you are probably surrounding yourself with marketing ideas, cost and inventory controls, public relations strategies and management of your staff and work flow.
+Within that sales spectrum, you are probably surrounding yourself with marketing ideas, cost and inventory controls, public relations strategies and management of your staff and workflow.
 But if you’re not selling something…anything…you’re not surviving.

-Small companies often look to affordable professional services and products, like ZarMoney cloud accounting software for instance, to help run their businesses efficiently and economically.
+Small companies often look to affordable professional services and products, like ZarMoney cloud accounting software, for instance, to help run their businesses efficiently and economically.
 That’s smart.
-At some time or another, though, you have to sell.
-The good thing is that there’s no magic to it; the bad thing is that there’s no magic to it.
+The good and the bad thing is that there’s no magic to it.

 There’s No Need to Rush

 One of the first rules of selling is that (unless you’re actually a used car salesperson) you’re not selling used cars.
 In other words, fast talk and stopping at nothing to close a deal doesn’t help your business in the long run.
 You want to walk away from each transaction feeling that all parties are satisfied.
 This may require a bit of “give and take” on both sides, but just keep in mind that you are building a relationship that, hopefully, will come back to you again and again.